 Highlight of the day: A sunset cruise on Yellow Water Billabong with Indigenous tour company Yellow Water Cruises.
 This is the best way to see plenty of Kakadu’s most famous residents – crocodiles.
 Pick up is from Cooinda Lodge.

-Cooinda Lodge to Gunlom Falls (Kakadu) – Day 5
+Cooinda Lodge to Nourlangie Rock Art site (Kakadu) – Day 5

-Highlight of the day: Heading higher up the falls and swimming through the gorge at the top.
+Highlight of the day: Watching the sunset and the moon rise at the top of Nawurlandja Lookout

 Little known outside of the Northern Territory, Nitmiluk National Park has plenty of walking trails, waterfalls and rock art sites.
 Also called Katherine Gorge, the park is home to 13 beautiful gorges you can explore via canoe, speedboat or on a cultural cruise.
 If you’re not campers, you can find a motel in nearby Katherine.